 Fixed Implant-Supported Dentures permanently replace a full set of teeth and prevent bone loss.
 Because of their strength, dental implants are the ideal anchor for dentures.
 When dentures are attached to implants, they will never become loose or slip.

 Implant-Secured Fixed Partial Dentures A bridge is a partial fixed denture that is used to replace one or several missing teeth.
 Without an implant, the bridge is secured to the remaining tooth or teeth.
 In some cases, this can loosen the anchoring teeth.
 Using an implant to secure the bridge leaves the surrounding teeth free of this pressure.

 Implant-Supported Bridges are flexible and stable, mimicking natural teeth as closely as possible.
 Dental implants are used to support a series of attached porcelain crowns.
 Implant-supported bridges may be used when there are a series of missing teeth.
-They are also effective when all teeth must be replaced, using three upper and three lower bridges to provide a full set of functioning teeth.
+They can also be used to replace all of the teeth in an arch, as shown in the drawing to the right.

 Whether you are considering a full set of dentures or a partial denture or bridge, implant support provides strength, stability, and durability for a long-lasting functional, and beautiful smile.

 If you would like to find out which type of implant-supported denture would best fit your needs, give us a call or request an appointment.
 We’ll be happy to help you find a convenient time to come in for your examination.